Chalsean/XFaction/README.md

 - WoW Token: Simply displays the current WoW token market price
 - Shard: Simply displays the shard # you are currently on (helpful for rare mob hunting)

-## Testers

-I greatly appreciate your personal time and effort in testing out my idea.
-Please keep in mind that this is still an alpha build.
-I am definitely looking forward to and open to your ideas on how to make this better!
-The better I can make this addon work for you, the better the adoption rate will be.
-You do not need to test the misc DTs, they are included because they are dependent upon the addon framework and thus I don't want to deploy separately.
-But you are free to use them if you wish.

-You can log your bugs/enhancement ideas here: https://github.com/Chalsean/XFaction/issues.
-You can also Discord DM me (Chalsean#7679) or in-game (Chalsean#1172).
-There is also a discussion board here: https://github.com/Chalsean/XFaction/discussions

-### Getting Started

-The easiest way is to use WowUp client.

-1. Go to "Get Addons"
-2. Click on "Install from URL"
-3. Enter the following URL: https://github.com/Chalsean/XFaction

-Like any other addon displayed in WowUp, the application will recognize when a new build is made available via Github.
-To install a newer version, you will only need to click on "Upgrade".
-If not using WowUp client, you can download the .zip file from the repository and install manually to your Addons folder.

-### How It Works

-Most addons use an API that goes over an invisible (to the user) channel for communication.
-However, channels are realm and faction isolated, which is why GreenWall only provides visiblity to other Alliance members on the same realm.

-Community channels are cross-realm/faction but do not have the "invisible" API calls.
-Battle.Net (BNet) does though.
-This addon leverages BNet to send communication back-and-forth between realms/factions invisible to the user.

-This dependency on BNet means users will need BNet friends online and logged into the realm(s) in question to form a bridge of communication.
-The addon will leverage other guild member's bridges to enable communication.
-You do not need to have a friend of your own logged in to the connected guild/realm, just someone online running the addon does.

-For the addon to "work" from an EK member perspective, there needs to be a user actively logged onto a guild representing each faction on a given realm, e.g., AK3-Proudmoore (A Proudmoore), AK4-Proudmoore (H Proudmoore), EK-Area52 (H Area 52).
-These three online users will need to be Bnet friends with at least one of the three.
-Anyone running the addon (without being friends with the three "bridge" users) will then see messages regardless of what EK guild toon they are currently logged into.

-### Debugging addons

-Three addons will be critical for collecting meaningful information to troubleshoot issues.

->BugSack/BugGrabber

-Although technically two different addons (and installed separately), they function as essentially one addon.
-They will grab any/all Lua exceptions and store the call stack.
-This will look like a bag icon on your world map.
-Green means no exceptions, red means an exception.
-However, be aware that other addons will throw exceptions as well.
-If red, look for entries where XFaction is in the filepath.
-If so, you can send to me by copy/paste all or clicking the Send Bug button.

->_DebugLog

-This is a logging utility leveraged by XFaction.
-(XFaction will not log or throw errors if _DebugLog is not installed.)
-This will look like a yellow fist after install.
-When you launch the UI, you should see a XFaction tab that contains all log information from the addon.
-Currently the utility appears to have an issue with exporting logs, but I may ask for information in the logs to help diagnose an issue if I cannot reproduce on my own.

 ## Misc

 ### Dependencies